Alzuu/mern-crud/README.md

 # MERN-CRUD application

 This is a pre-assignment project for the Netum Summer Trainee 2022 program.
-It is a full-stack web app, built on React, TypeScript and Node.js.
+It is a full-stack web app, built on React, TypeScript, MongoDB, Express and Node.js .
 The app communicates with a [MongoDB Atlas database](https://www.mongodb.com/) to retrieve, edit and delete entries within a table.

 ## How to Install and Run the Project